HomeDev GuideAPI Reference

 There are two ways to search over multiple types:

 • Implicit – The IClient.Search<T>() method supports inheritance by default.
-So, searching over multiple types that share a common base class requires no extra effort.
+So, searching over multiple types with a common base class requires no extra effort.

 • IncludeType – Create a search request for one type, then include additional types in the request.
 When doing so, you must provide a projection from the additional type to the return type of the search request, the original type, or some projection.